metapolator/metapolator/elements-of-design.md

 So enjoy the fact that you can watch interaction being created ‘out of nothing’ and that you can plan with what you see here.
 Thanks for your patience where it comes to the last detail. _—ps_

 ## overall structure
+**updated**: read the first exploration below, or jump to the update.

 Let’s develop an overall structure for the user interaction; a global plan for where everything in Metapolator ‘lives’.
 All the functionality we have to pack, even for v1.0, does not fit on one screen; different departments need to be created.
 But we also want to create a sense of continuity for users, not just a collection of screens and panels.

 We can observe the following: